 Most griefers won't be so nice as to give you their own ID numbers, so you'll have to find these.
-The game thankfully makes logs which will contain the ID numbers.
-These files are made and replaced each time the server is started, so if a player caused a problem on your server you will need to get the numbers out of the logs first or they'll be erased next time the server is restarted.
+The game thankfully makes logs that will contain the ID numbers.
+These files are made and replaced each time the server is started.
+So if a player caused a problem on your server, you will need to get the numbers out of the logs first, or they'll be erased the next time the server is restarted.

-You can use either the KU ID, or the player's Steam64ID.
+You can use either the KU ID or the player's Steam64ID.
 Both will work.
 It's worth mentioning that the game Don't Starve Together is not exclusively offered on Steam (it can be purchased directly from Klei, without using Steam at all).
-The KU ID will work for any player, but the if they're not using Steam, there won't be a Steam64ID number.
+The KU ID will work for any player, but then if they're not using Steam, there won't be a Steam64ID number.

 Using the server logs